SumoLogic/sumologic-documentation/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/aws-s3-source.md

    * **Enable Timestamp Parsing.** This option is selected by default.
 If it's deselected, no timestamp information is parsed at all.

      * **Time Zone.** There are two options for Time Zone.
 You can use the time zone present in your log files, and then choose an option in case time zone information is missing from a log message.
 Or, you can have Sumo Logic completely disregard any time zone information present in logs by forcing a time zone.
 It's very important to have the proper time zone set, no matter which option you choose.
 If the time zone of logs can't be     determined, Sumo Logic assigns logs UTC; if the rest of your logs are from another time zone your search results will be affected.
      * **Timestamp Format.** By default, Sumo Logic will automatically detect the timestamp format of your logs.
 However, you can manually specify a timestamp format for a Source.
-See [Timestamps, Time Zones, Time Ranges, and Date Formats](../../04Reference-Information-for-Sources/Timestamps,-Time-Zones,-Time-Ranges,-and-Date-Formats.md "Send_Data/Sources/Timestamps,_Time_Zones,_Time_Ranges,_and_Date_Formats") for more information.
+See [Timestamps, Time Zones, Time Ranges, and Date Formats](../../reference-information-sources/time-reference.md for more information.

-   * **Enable Multiline Processing.** See [Collecting Multiline Logs](../../04Reference-Information-for-Sources/Collecting-Multiline-Logs.md "Collecting Multiline Logs") for details on multiline processing and its options.
+   * **Enable Multiline Processing.** See [Collecting Multiline Logs](../../reference-information-sources/collect-multiline-logs.md) for details on multiline processing and its options.
 This is enabled by default.
 Use this option if you're working with multiline messages (for example, log4J or exception stack traces).
 Deselect this option if you want to avoid unnecessary processing when collecting single-message-per-line files (for example, Linux system.log).
 Choose one of the following:

      * **Infer Boundaries.** Enable when you want Sumo Logic to automatically attempt to determine which lines belong to the same message.
 If you deselect the Infer Boundaries option, you will need to enter a regular expression in the Boundary Regex field to use for detecting the entire first line of multiline messages.
      * **Boundary Regex.** You can specify the boundary between messages using a regular expression.
 Enter a regular expression that matches the entire first line of every multiline message in your log files.